-- B. It is not a defense to female genital mutilation that the conduct described in section A is required as a matter of religion, custom, ritual or standard practice, or that the individual on whom it is performed or the individual's parent or guardian consented to the procedure. - C. A surgical procedure is not a violation of section A if the procedure is performed by a person licensed in the place it is performed as a medical professional and is: - 1. necessary to preserve or protect the physical health of the person on whom it is performed; or - 2.
-For sex reassignment as requested by the patient. - D. In addition to criminal and civil penalties, a violation of this section by a licensed medical professional shall result in the permanent revocation of said license. - E The Public Health Commissioner shall
+- C. It is not a defense to female genital mutilation that the conduct described in section B is required as a matter of religion, custom, ritual or standard practice, or that the individual on whom it is performed or the individual's parent or guardian consented to the procedure. - D. A surgical procedure is not a violation of section B if the procedure is performed by a person licensed in the place it is performed as a medical professional and is: - 1. necessary to preserve or protect the physical health of the person on whom it is performed; or - 2. for sex reassignment as requested by the patient.

-- 1. develop and administer a program of community education, prevention and outreach activities regarding the health risks and emotional trauma inflicted by the practice of female genital mutilation and informing the community of the criminal penalties for committing female genital mutilation. - 2. develop and disseminate information regarding female genital mutilation, recognizing the risk factors associated with female genital mutilation, and the signs that an individual may be a victim of female genital mutilation, and the criminal penalties for committing female genital mutilation to teachers, and law enforcement personnel, and ensuring their awareness and compliance with the provisions of this section. - 3. develop policies and procedures to promote partnerships between departments, agencies, and political subdivisions, such as the Department of Health and Human Services, Department of Children and Families, and Department of Education, and other governmental entities and non-governmental organizations to prevent female genital mutilation and to protect and provide assistance to victims of female genital mutilation. - 4. develop policies and procedures for the training providers of health services on recognizing the risk factors associated with female genital mutilation, the signs that an individual who may be a victim of female genital mutilation, and the criminal penalties for committing female genital mutilation, and outlines best practices for responses to victims. - F. A mandated reporter who, in his or her professional capacity, has reasonable cause to believe that a child is suffering physical or psychological injury resulting from female genital mutilation, or is at substantial risk of female genital mutilation. shall immediately communicate (with the appropriate department) orally and shall file a written report (with the appropriate department) within 48 hours. - G. Within 10 years of turning 18, a victim of female genital mutilation may bring a civil action in any court of competent jurisdiction for female genital mutilation.
+- E. In addition to criminal and civil penalties, a violation of this section by a licensed medical professional shall result in the permanent revocation of said license. - F. The Public Health Commissioner shall - 1. develop and administer a program of community education, prevention and outreach activities regarding the health risks and emotional trauma inflicted by the practice of female genital mutilation and informing the community of the criminal penalties for committing female genital mutilation. - 2. develop and disseminate information regarding female genital mutilation, recognizing the risk factors associated with female genital mutilation, and the signs that an individual may be a victim of female genital mutilation, and the criminal penalties for committing female genital mutilation to teachers, and law enforcement personnel, and ensuring their awareness and compliance with the provisions of this section. - 3. develop policies and procedures to promote partnerships between departments, agencies, and political subdivisions, such as the Department of Health and Human Services, Department of Children and Families, and Department of Education, and other governmental entities and non-governmental organizations to prevent female genital mutilation and to protect and provide assistance to victims of female genital mutilation. - 4. outline best practices for responses to victims. - 5. develop policies and procedures for the training of providers of health services: - a. regarding best practices for responses to victims, and - b. to recognize: - 1) the risk factors associated with female genital mutilation, - 2) the signs that an individual may be a victim of female genital mutilation, and - 3) the criminal penalties for committing female genital mutilation. - G. A mandated reporter who, in his or her professional capacity, has reasonable cause to believe that a child has suffered female genital mutilation, or is at substantial risk of female genital mutilation, shall immediately notify the appropriate department orally and in a written report within 48 hours. - H. Within 10 years of turning 18, a victim of female genital mutilation may bring a civil action in any court of competent jurisdiction for female genital mutilation.
 The victim may bring said action regardless of where the alleged female genital mutilation occurred.
-The court may award actual damages, compensatory damages, punitive damages, or any other appropriate relief.
+The court may award actual damages, compensatory damages, punitive damages, and any other appropriate relief.
 A prevailing plaintiff shall be awarded attorney's fees and costs.
 Treble damages may be awarded on proof of actual damages if the defendant's acts were willful and malicious.
-The doctrines of forum non conveniens and exhaustion of local remedies shall not apply to claims arising under this section. - H. An indictment or complaint for an offense set forth for conspiracy to commit any of these offenses, as an accessory thereto, may be found and filed at any time after the date of the commission of such offense; but any indictment or complaint found and filed more than 27 years after the date of commission of such offense shall be supported by independent evidence that corroborates the victim's allegation.
-Such independent evidence shall be admissible during trial and shall not consist exclusively of the opinions of mental health professionals.
-An indictment for an offense or for conspiracy to commit this offense or as an accessory thereto may be found and filed within 15 years of the date of commission of such offense.
+The doctrines of forum non conveniens and exhaustion of local remedies shall not apply to claims arising under this section.